phovea/phovea.github.io/tutorials/data_structure.md

 * `type` The dataset type.
 Currently `matrix`, `table`, `vector`, and `stratification` are supported.
 * `size` The size of the dataset.
 In case of a matrix, number of rows and columns.
 * `separator`: String that is used as separator in the data file.
 Default: ",".
+* `quotechar`: String that is used to indicate how to escape cell content, so that the separator can be used within a cell.
+For example, with separator `,`, this wouldn't work: `red, green`.
+Instead, we use `"red, green"`.
+Defaults to `|`.

 An `index.json` file may contain definitions for multiple datasets.